About Marisha Roman

 At Rubin Thomlinson, Marisha employs her more than 20 years of expertise in working with people from diverse communities, in particular, First Nation, Métis and Inuit communities.
 Marisha brings experience in investigations in various settings, including post-secondary institutions, workplaces and community-based organizations and extensive experience in working with clients to seek alternative resolution processes, including mediation and talking circles, and workplace restoration.
 Marisha is certified in Adult Learning and Development (OISE) and has experience in delivering training on policy and procedures and principles for creating inclusive workplaces.

 Before joining Rubin Thomlinson, Marisha investigated complaints in post-secondary institutions, including those involving sexual violence; Indigenous workplaces; and amateur sport bodies.
-The latter two tend to be small communities full of longstanding relationships outside of the workplace or association.
-The challenge was to work thoroughly and quickly, while educating everyone about the importance of confidentiality, and to create a process and report with the understanding that the parties are likely to remain in the same community.
+As a member of the First Nation community (Wiikwemkoong Unceded Territory), Marisha applies this lens to her investigative work, most particularly in the Indigenous workplace and amateur sport environments, which tend to be small communities where there are longstanding relationships outside of the workplace or association.
+She recognizes the importance of working thoroughly and quickly, while educating everyone about the importance of confidentiality, and creating a process and report with the understanding that the parties are likely to remain in the same community.

 • Certificate Holder, Association of Workplace Investigators (AWI) Institute